yogyagit/NYU-Project-Trend-Following/README.md

-# Trend Following Analysis on EUR/USD
+# Trend Following Analysis on EUR/USD (Prof. Carlos De.
+Oliveira)

 This repository contains the Jupyter Notebook for a trend-following analysis and backtesting project on the EUR/USD currency pair.
 Developed as part of a project at NYU, this notebook implements various trend-following strategies to analyze and predict the currency movements of the Euro against the US Dollar.